Plans for Arran and Cumbrae

-The National Islands Plan published in December 2019 provides a framework and 13 strategic objectives for action in order to meaningfully improve outcomes for island communities.
-This provides an opportunity to test new ways of working across local government, Scottish Government, HIE, community planning partners island communities and businesses to deliver the ambitious objectives outlined in the NIP, as well as share this learning with other island areas.
+The National Islands Plan (NIP) provides a framework and 13 strategic objectives for action in order to meaningfully improve outcomes for island communities.
+This provides an opportunity to test new ways of working across local government, SG, HIE, community planning partners island communities and businesses to deliver the objectives, and share learning.

 The pilot is delivering the following aims:

-- develop, support and monitor of Local Islands Plans for both Arran and Cumbrae aligned to the Strategic Objectives of the National Islands Plan (NIP) and the principles of Community Wealth Building
+- develop, support and monitor of Local Islands Plans for both Arran and Cumbrae aligned to the Strategic Objectives of the NIP and the principles of CWB

-- develop island specific outcomes, socio-economic baselines and measurements aligned to the Scottish Government measurement of the strategic outcomes of the National Islands Plan including as part of the National Performance Framework
+- develop island specific outcomes, socio-economic baselines and measurements aligned to the SG measurement of the strategic outcomes of the National Islands Plan including as part of the National Performance Framework

-- support the recovery and renewal of the islands from the social and economic impact of Covid-19 and maximise the support available for island communities, including targeting partner resources to address specific recovery priorities particularly in business resilience, supporting the identification and preparation of bids to access external funding working alongside wider Council services including business development and regeneration
+- support the recovery and renewal of the islands from the social and economic impact of Covid-19 and maximise support available for communities, including targeting partner resources to address specific recovery priorities particularly in business resilience, supporting the identification and preparation of bids to access external funding working alongside council services including business development and regeneration

 - contribute to closer and more coordinated working between the island communities, community planning partners, national and local government and agencies to ensure stronger place-based partnership working and a whole systems approach to improve island wellbeing, including in areas such as housing and transportation and the implementation of the NIP